on this page

 If you tell us to change or start a deduction we’ll deduct the money from your next payment.
 If you tell us within 5 business days before your next payment, it may not start until the following fortnight.

-If you have more than 1 deduction, you need to check the order you asked us to pay them in.
+If you have more than one deduction, you need to check the order you asked us to pay them in.
 We’ll pay them in the order we received your requests, unless you ask us to change the order.

-What details do you need
+What details you need

 You’ll need all of the following details: